Working With Tabbed Documents And Floating Windows In Photoshop

 Once you decide which viewing style you like best (tabbed documents or floating windows), you can tell Photoshop to open all future images in that style using an option found in the Preferences.
-On a Windows PC, go up to the Edit menu at the top of the screen, choose Preferences way down at the bottom of the list, and then choose Interface.
-On a Mac, go up to the Photoshop menu, choose Preferences, then choose Interface:
+If you're using Photoshop CC, then on a Windows PC, go up to the Edit menu at the top of the screen, choose Preferences, and then choose Workspace.
+On a Mac, go up to the Photoshop CC menu, choose Preferences, then choose Workspace:

-This opens Photoshop’s Preferences dialog box set to the Interface options.
-Near the center of the dialog box is an option that says Open Documents as Tabs.
+This opens the Photoshop Preferences dialog box set to either the Workspace (Photoshop CC) or Interface (Photoshop CS6) category.
+Look for the option that says Open Documents as Tabs.
 By default, this open is checked, which means that all of your images will open as tabbed documents.
 If you'd prefer to have them open as floating windows, uncheck this option:

 There's a second option directly below it that's also important.
-You may have trouble saying it five times fast, but the Enable Floating Document Window Docking option controls whether or not we can drag one floating window into another and nest them together, creating tabbed documents inside a floating window:
+Enable Floating Document Window Docking (say it five times fast) controls whether or not we can drag one floating window into another and nest them together, creating tabbed documents inside a floating window:

 To show you what I mean, here I have two of my images open side by side as floating windows.
 I'll click on the tab area along the top of the window on the left and begin dragging it into the window on the right.
 As I drag up towards the top of the window on the right, we see a blue highlight box appearing around its edges.
 This highlight box tells me that if I release my mouse button at this point, Photoshop will dock both of the images together inside the same floating window:

-I'll go ahead and release my mouse button, and now both of my images are grouped together as tabbed documents inside a single floating window, which can be a handy feature for keeping related images organized on the screen.
+I'll release my mouse button, and now both of my images are grouped together as tabbed documents inside a single floating window.
+This can be a handy feature for keeping related images organized on the screen.
 Just as with normal tabbed documents, I can easily switch between them by clicking on their tabs.
 To separate the images again and place them back into their own floating windows, all you need to do is click and drag one of the tabs away from and outside of the window, then release your mouse button:

-The Enable Floating Document Window Docking option is enabled (checked) by default, but if you decide you don't like this feature, you can easily turn it off by unchecking the option in Photoshop's Preferences.
+The Enable Floating Document Window Docking option is enabled (checked) by default.
+If you decide you don't like this feature, you can easily turn it off by unchecking the option in Photoshop's Preferences.

-To close an image open in a floating window, click the "x" icon in the top right corner of the window (on a Mac, click the red "x" icon in the top left corner):
+To close an image open in a floating window, on a Windows PC, click the "x" icon in the top right corner of the window.
+On a Mac, click the red "x" icon in the top left corner:

-To close all open images regardless of which view style you're using, go up to the File menu at the top of the screen and choose Close All:
+To close all open images regardless of whether you're viewing them as tabs or floating windows, go up to the File menu at the top of the screen and choose Close All: